 Moving on.
 If anyone ever asks you for a 3-D notation system for music, do not think about it, because you will miss the obvious answer: depth is time, and notes move towards you.
 Pitch is left to right, volume is up and down, and note colour / shape is articulation.
 There.
 Wasn’t that easy?

 Finally: Is there any teaching value in games like Guitar Hero / Rock Band?
 That is to say, could the dead-easy notation used by Harmonix be sl-o-o-o-wly tweaked to approach real (much harder to read) music notation?
-And, as a related question, is there a way to teach music (or math, etc) in a way that isn’t a bitch?
+And, as a related question, is there a way to teach music (or math, etc) in a way that isn’t very very hard?
 If so, is it related to the Montessori theory of “learn at your own pace”?
 And will it produce better musicians, or will it only (only!) produce more musicians who don’t hate their teachers and themselves?